parmoo/parmoo/docs/tutorials/local_method.rst

-The above code is able to *approximately* solve the problem on an extremely limited budget given the large dimension, and it produces the following figure of the Pareto points:
+The above code is able to *approximately* solve the problem on an extremely limited budget given the large dimension, and it produces the following figure of the nondominated points:

 .. figure:: ../../examples/local_method.jpeg
     :alt: Scatter plot of solution points found for a high-dimensional problem